Overview

 Markets & Food

-• Temple Bar Food Market – held every Saturday in the square, featuring artisan cheese, fresh oysters, baked goods and street‑food stalls.
-Established in 1997, it remains one of Dublin’s longest‑running outdoor markets.
+- Temple Bar Food Market – held every Saturday in Meeting House Square from 10:00 am to 4:00 pm.
+Stalls serve artisan cheese, fresh oysters, baked goods, organic vegetables and a rotating selection of gourmet street‑food vendors.
+The market, established in 1997, is one of Dublin’s longest‑running outdoor markets.

-• Temple Bar Book Market – a weekend stall of second‑hand books and literary curiosities.
+- Temple Bar Book Market – a weekend stall of second‑hand books, vintage magazines and literary curiosities.

 Arts & Culture

-• Irish Film Institute (IFI) – arthouse cinema, free screenings from the Irish Film Archive, and a café garden.
+- Irish Film Institute (IFI) – arthouse cinema, free screenings from the Irish Film Archive, and a café garden.
+Summer evenings feature outdoor film screenings in Meetinghouse Square.

 Shopping & Vintage Finds